English Vocabulary

 1. Group Nouns

-GB: The committee needs/need more time.
+• British: The committee needs/need more time.

-• Holland isn’t/aren’t going to win.
+• British: Holland isn’t/aren’t going to win.

-US: The committee needs/need more time.
+• American: The committee needs more time.

-US: Holland isn’t going to win.
+• American: Holland isn’t going to win.

 2. Two Nouns Together

-• GB: a careers adviser
+• British: a careers adviser

-• US: a career counselor
+• American: a career counselor

-• GB: an antique/antiques dealer
+• British: an antique/antiques dealer

-• US: an antique dealer
+• American: an antique dealer

-5. This and that on the telephone
+5. This and That on the Telephone

-• GB: Who is that?
+• British: Who is that?

-• Mainly US: Who is this?
+• American: Who is this?

-6. The pronoun one
+6. The Pronoun “One”

 People must consider their legal position.